Lumbar Spine (LS) Surgeries

 Lower back pain treatment is determined by what causes the pain.
 Initially, general treatment approaches such as heat or cold therapy, physiotherapy, manual therapy, electricity applications as well as traditional pain therapies can alleviate or even cure the pain.
 In addition, the patient should ensure that their everyday activities are back-friendly.
 Half an hour of exercise per day prevents bad posture and can counteract back pain.
 If these options do not yield the desired results, special pain therapies, for example in a pain management clinic or surgery, can eliminate the cause of the back pain and further help the patient.

-If pain, loss of sensation and paralysis greatly reduce quality of life, lumbar spine surgery is a good option.
+If pain, loss of sensation and paralysis greatly reduce the quality of life, lumbar spine surgery is a good option.
 Medical aspects in favour of surgery are neurological deficits (paralysis, numbness, formication) and other deficits.
 In many cases, early intervention is better, in order to be able to implant a prosthetic disc, for example, which reduces the pressure on the spinal cord in the lumbar spine.

 Which lumbar spine procedures does Gelenk-Klinik offer?